-Before approving an enterprise agreement, the Commission must ensure the agreement or variation passes the better off overall test.
+Before approving an enterprise agreement, the Commission must ensure the agreement passes the better off overall test.

 This test requires that each of the employees to be covered by the agreement are better off overall than under the relevant modern award.

-The better off overall test is outlined in the Fair Work Act 2009 and applies to agreements made on or after 1 January 2010.
+The better off overall test is outlined in the Fair Work Act 2009.

-The Commission may approve an enterprise agreement that does not meet the requirements in the Fair Work Act 2009 if satisfied that a written undertaking meets the concern.
+The Commission may approve an enterprise agreement that may not meet certain requirements of the Fair Work Act 2009 if satisfied that a written undertaking meets the concern.

 The Commission may only accept a written undertaking from an employer, after seeking the views of each bargaining representative and if satisfied that the effect of accepting the undertaking is not likely to:

-When the Commission approves the agreement we will issue a decision with the approved agreement and any undertakings accepted by it attached.
+When the Commission approves the agreement it will issue a decision with the approved agreement and any undertakings accepted by it attached.
 A copy will be sent to all the parties involved, and the decision and agreement will be published on our website.